disqontrol/disqontrol/README.md

 #### Registering PHP workers and the environment setup code in Disqontrol

-If you want to use PHP workers - whether run inline directly in Consumer, or in a separate process - you need to connect your PHP application and Disqontrol.
+If you want to use PHP workers - whether called inline directly in Consumer, or in a separate process - you need to connect your PHP application and Disqontrol.